huintech/scratch-resource-cli/README.md

 - Release tools

+  - **upload-file** used to upload a file to digital ocean spaces.
+Used in updates in China.

+    eg: `upload-file --filePath=test.zip --endPoint=https://sgp1.digitaloceanspaces.com --bucket=openblock`

   - **upload-releaseInfo** used to fetch latest release info and upload it to digital ocean spaces.
 Used in updates in China.

     eg: `upload-releaseInfo --repo=openblockcc/external-resources-v2 --endPoint=https://sgp1.digitaloceanspaces.com --bucket=openblock`

-  - **upload-file** used to upload a file to digital ocean spaces.
-Used in updates in China.